three best things about owning a biz in mexico

-When you own a decadent chocolate and ice cream biz in Puerto Vallarta, you're pretty much the popular kids on the block!
+When you own an ice cream biz in Puerto Vallarta, you're the popular kids on the block!
 Others find us because they saw our House Hunters International episode, and they want to know what it's like to live in Vallarta and own a business - or they just want to see a tv star (haha!).

-In fact, we've met more than one person who said they've moved here because they saw us on HGTV and we inspired them - they figured, if we could do it, they could do it!
-(Not sure if that's a compliment!?)
+In fact, we've met more than one person who said they've moved here because they saw us on HGTV and we inspired them!

 It's interesting to meet people when you live in a foreign country - you feel more connected, you feel a special bond.
 It's much easier to bond when you don't live surrounded by familiar family and friends.